- Posted on:July 14, 2024

-One week earlier, eight men rode into Northfield, Minnesota to rob the bank but instead faced numerous townspeople who quickly assembled with rifles having prepared for just such an occasion.
+One week earlier, eight men rode into Northfield, Minnesota to rob the bank, but instead faced numerous townspeople who quickly assembled with rifles, having prepared for just such an occasion.
 Catching the bank robbers off guard, hundreds of bullets flew through the air for approximately ten minutes.
 Two of the bandits lay dead, Clell Miller and Bill Chadwell, with six others escaping on horseback.
 One of the bandits shot bank teller Joseph Lee Heywood inside the bank and innocent bystander Nicolas Gustavson fell dead due to an errant bullet.
-Authorities quickly resolved that this as the work of the James-Younger gang that terrorized the Missouri-Kansas region for a decade following the Civil War.
-Most all of the gang consisted of former Confederate guerilla fighters that continued their reign of violence, looting, and robbing since the war’s end.
+Authorities quickly resolved that this was the work of the James-Younger gang that terrorized the Missouri-Kansas region for a decade following the Civil War.
+Most of the gang consisted of former Confederate guerilla fighters who continued their reign of violence, looting, and robbing since the war’s end.
 Were they victims of Northern aggression or Confederate opportunists?

 “I am a bandit highwayman, Cole Younger is my name.